Problem 5: Arakawa Grids

 ArakawaCScheme ArakawaCShallowWater

-(1) Simulate the 2D linearised rotating shallow-water equations on a square domain using an Arakawa C-grid: initialize a cell-centered geopotential field with a localized positive perturbation at the domain center (zero elsewhere), define staggered zonal and meridional velocities on the C-grid, and advance the coupled system forward in time with an explicit scheme using second-order centered finite differences (including Coriolis coupling and appropriate velocity averaging for interpolation).
-Report the gravity-wave Courant number for the chosen grid spacing and time step, and visualize the evolving geopotential field together with the velocity field (e.g., using contourf/imshow for height and arrows/streamlines for velocity) over several time steps to illustrate wave propagation and the flow response to the initial perturbation.
+(1) Using the provided shallow-water model (or your previously implemented code), simulate the two-dimensional linearised rotating shallow-water equations on a square domain using an Arakawa C-grid.
+Initialize a cell-centered geopotential field with a localized positive perturbation at the domain center (zero elsewhere), define staggered zonal and meridional velocities on the C-grid, and advance the coupled system forward in time using an explicit scheme with second-order centered finite differences, including Coriolis coupling and appropriate velocity averaging.
+Report the gravity-wave Courant number for your chosen grid spacing and time step, and visualize the evolving geopotential and velocity fields over several time steps.

-1 This problem set contains 6 problems, and your final score will be based on the 4 problems on which you earned the highest scores.
+1 This problem set contains 6 problems, and your final score will be based on Problem 1 and one additional problem on which you earned the highest score.

 2 A. Arakawa and V. Lamb.
 Computational design of the basic dynamical processes of the ucla general circulation model.
 Meth.
 Comput.
 Phys., 17:174–267, 1977.